valju/helsinki/destinations.md

 * Museokortti.fi Museum card museum.
 Pay some 74 euros a year and you can visit over 300 museums in Finland, many of them in Helsinki area.

 * Historic sites like e.g. the Helsinki air defence installations 1939-1944.
 Like e.g. batteries at several hills.
 Best restored one at Taivaskallio hill.
-Usually on nice hilly and parklike places.

-* Previous one could be accompanied with:
+Usually on nice hilly and parklike places. this one could be accompanied with:

-1. Tuusula antiaircraft museum
+    1. Tuusula air defence museum
-1. a 30min documentary film
+    1. 30min documentary film "Helsingin ilmatorjunnan torjuntavoitto 1944"
-1. a booklet called "Helsingin ilmatorjunnan taistelupaikat
+    1. Booklet called "Helsingin ilmatorjunnan taistelupaikat"
-1. Airshelter museum at Kruunuhaka next to Hakaniemi
+    1. Airshelter museum at Kruunuhaka next to Hakaniemi, "Väestönsuojelumuseo"

 [back](README.md)